The People

 Trainings: Handle with Care Instructor

-• Chelsea Schumann - Teacher, Youth Navigator
+• Chelsea Schumann - Principal

 Chelsea graduated from UW Madison in 2013 with a Bachelor's degree in Secondary Education.
 After a few years of hands-on experience in the classroom in two different school districts (one in New Berlin, Wisconsin and the other in Berlin, Connecticut), Chelsea decided to go back to school.
 At UW Oshkosh, she earned a Master's degree in Educational Leadership along with a principal license and director of instruction license in 2020.
 After 9 years of teaching in a "traditional classroom," Chelsea is eager to apply her experiences as an educator to LYNC Academy; She is looking forward to the individualized and student-centered approach LYNC uses to serve and support its students.